mgussekloo/laravel-facet-filter/README.md

 		$facets = Product::getFacets();
 		/* Returns a Laravel collection of the available facets for this model. */

-		$facetsInQueryResult = $facets->limitToSubjectIds([1,2,3]);
-		/* Sometimes you want the facet information for a subset of models (e.g. if you're refining results with facet filtering).
-		You can use limitToSubjectIds(), which takes an array of model ID's. */

 		$singleFacet = $facets->firstWhere('fieldname', 'color');
 		/* $facets is a regular laravel collectio, so it's easy to iterate all of them, or find the one you need.
 		Each facet has a method to get a Laravel collection of option objects, to help you build your frontend. */